BOCK Panetela Tasting

 - Tongue, palate: Wood / nutty / tart / cocoa bittersweet / slightly leathery

-- Retronasal: spicy / lots of burning wood and smoldering coal
+- Retronasal: spicy / lots of burning wood and smouldering coal

 - R+ ZiZo vacuum technology: Espresso beans and burning wood